BabylonJS/Documentation/content/workflow/get_started.md

 ---
-title: Getting Started
+title: Starter HTML Template
 image:
-description: Getti9ng started with the workflow from simple webpage to complete app with IDE and developmental frameworks.
+description: Getting started with the workflow from simple webpage to complete app with IDE and developmental frameworks.
 keywords: workflow, babylon.js
 further-reading:
   - title: Setup with NPM